philterd/phileas/docs/OtherFeatures/Span-Disambiguation.md

 # Span Disambiguation

 Span disambiguation is an optional feature in Phileas that is disabled by default.
-Refer to Phileas's [Settings](settings.md#cache) to enable and configure span disambiguation.
+Refer to Phileas' [Settings](settings.md#cache) to enable and configure span disambiguation.

 In Phileas, a _span_ is a piece of the input text that Phileas has identified as sensitive information.
 A span has a start and end positions, a confidence, a type, and other attributes.
 Ideally, each piece of identified sensitive information will only have a single span associated with it.
 In this case, the type of sensitive information is unambiguous.
 The goal of span disambiguation is provide more accurate filtering by removing the potential ambiguities in the types of sensitive information for duplicate spans.

 However, sometimes a piece of text can be identified by multiple spans, each having a different type of sensitive information.
 In an example hypothetical scenario, let's say given the input text `My SSN is 123456789.` , Phileas identifies `123456789` as an SSN and as a phone number.
 This type of scenario can be quite common, and its likelihood increases as the number of enabled filters in a policy increase.

-### How Phileas's Span Disambiguation Works
+### How Phileas' Span Disambiguation Works

 When we read the sentence `My SSN is 123456789.` we can tell the span in question should be identified as an SSN because we can look at the text surrounding the span.
 We use the surrounding words to deduce the correct type of sensitive information for `123456789`.